Women for Human Rights: About

 Women in Nepal are subject to heavy discrimination in various aspects of everyday life.
 Be it cultural or local traditions, or even certain laws and policies; women must face all manner of stigma-driven roadblocks.
 The situation of widows (single women) is far worse, as they are unjustly persecuted and marginalized by the pervasive outlook of society.
 There also exist, in prevalence, certain religious and traditional practices in Nepal which are detrimentally harmful for the physical and mental health of the women upon whom they are inflicted.
 WHR was founded with the basic objective of encouraging single women to step out of the confines of their homes and share their sorrows, woes, fears and frustrations with counselors, as well as other women with similar problems.
-Initially, said sharing opportunities were provided at monthly forums, where experts from various developmental fields were invited to share their respective knowledge and experiences with the group.
+Initially, sharing opportunities were provided at monthly forums, where experts from various developmental fields were invited to share their respective knowledge and experiences with the group.
 These sessions proved quite fruitful, as single women found solace and relief by sharing their problems with others, thus realizing a wonderfully conducive group atmosphere.
 After two years of such informal group meetings, WHR was finally registered as a formal organization in 1994.
 WHR defines widows as 'single women', a change in terminology that has been put into force since the word widow is viewed with much disdain in Nepali society, thus inflicting a lot of humiliation and agony upon the women.
-Ever since its inception, WHR has strives to create an active, interconnected and dedicated network of single women, at both national as well as international level.
-Today, over 20 years later, WHR works in 74 districts and 1550 VDCs (village development committees).
-WHR has over 100,000 single woman members as well as 2000 single-women offshoot groups.
+Ever since its inception, WHR has strived to create an active, interconnected and dedicated network of single women, at both the national and international levels.
+Today, WHR works in 74 districts and 1550 VDCs (village development committees).
+WHR has over 100,000 single women members as well as 2000 single-women offshoot groups.

 Objectives

 The WHR work model functions within the framework of certain basic objectives.
-These are specifically designed to encompass broadly, all the major and minor endeavors of the organisation.
+These are specifically designed to encompass broadly, all the major and minor endeavors of the organization.
 The objectives are: